MichaelLedger/ScriptFontViewer/README.md

 # ScriptFont Viewer

 A Swift-based tool for visualizing font metrics and bounds.
-This tool creates detailed PDF visualizations of font characteristics including precise glyph bounds, standard bounds, and various font metrics.
+This tool creates detailed PDF and PNG visualizations of font characteristics including precise glyph bounds, standard bounds, and various font metrics.

 ![preview](/preview.png)